Hampstead Garden Suburb

 The master plan was prepared by Barry Parker and Sir Raymond Unwin.
-Comprising just over 5,000 properties, and home to around 16,000 people, undivided houses with individual gardens are a key feature.
+It consists of just over 5,000 properties and is home to around 16,000 people.
+Undivided houses with individual gardens are a key feature.
 The area enjoys landscaped garden squares, several communal parks and Hampstead Heath Extension.

+Despite its name being Hampstead Garden Suburb, it is not an actual suburb of Hampstead, nor are they in the same London borough, since Hampstead is in the London Borough of Camden, and Hampstead Garden Suburb in the London Borough of Barnet.

 History

 Hampstead Garden Suburb was founded by Henrietta Barnett, who, with her husband Samuel, had started the Whitechapel Art Gallery and Toynbee Hall.
-In 1906, Barnett set up the Hampstead Garden Suburb Trust Ltd, which purchased 243 acres of land from Eton College for the scheme and appointed Raymond Unwin as its architect.
+In 1906 Barnett set up the Hampstead Garden Suburb Trust Ltd, which purchased 243 acres of land from Eton College for the scheme and appointed Raymond Unwin as its architect.

-Among the scheme's aims were the following:
+Among the aims of the scheme were the following: